SpleenPeen/LChampRand/README.md

 Do mind, the application only minimizes on close.
-To fully exit the app, either right click on the tray icon and select close or press 'Alt + F4' (or just wait for it to crash cause im a stupid idiot and all my projects are dumb stupid bad)
+To fully exit the app, either right click on the tray icon and select close or press 'Alt + F4' (or just wait for it to crash, however unlikely)